General (scope, time limits)

 Lawyers and legal representatives can accompany applicants during the personal interview.[70]
 Furthermore, lawyers and legal representatives are guaranteed access to all documents in the file and may obtain copies, with the exception of documents pertaining to national security, protection of public order and prevention of crime.[71]
 International protection applicants and status holders are also free to seek counselling services provided by NGOs.[72]

 These safeguards, however, are inscribed as “freedoms” as opposed to “entitlements” that would create a positive obligation on the state to secure the actual supply and provision of legal counselling, assistance and representation services.
-In some cases, not necessarily linked to the international protection procedure, DGMM has prohibited lawyers from providing oral counselling to clients in the absence of a power of attorney.
+In some cases, not necessarily linked to the international protection procedure, PMM has prohibited lawyers from providing oral counselling to clients in the absence of a power of attorney.

 Legal assistance in judicial appeals

-Persons who do not have the financial means to pay a lawyer are to be referred to the state-funded Legal Aid Scheme (Adli Yardım) for judicial appeals in the international protection procedure.[91]
-The LFIP simply makes reference to the existing Legal Aid Scheme which in theory should be accessible to all economically disadvantaged persons in Türkiye, including foreign nationals.
+Persons who do not have the financial means to pay a lawyer are to be referred to the state-funded Legal Aid Scheme (Adli Yardım) for judicial appeals in the international protection procedure.[97]
+The LFIP simply refers to the existing Legal Aid Scheme which in theory should be accessible to all economically disadvantaged persons in Türkiye, including foreign nationals.

 One practical impediment to more active involvement by bar associations is the overall scarcity of legal aid funding made available to bar associations from the state budget.
 While technically all types of “lawyer services” fall within the scope of legal aid as per Türkiye’s Law on Attorneys, in practice the Legal Aid Scheme in Türkiye provides free legal representation to beneficiaries in relation with judicial proceedings as distinct from legal counselling and consultancy services short of court proceedings.
 This is indeed a principle reaffirmed by Article 81(2) LFIP, which provides that international protection applicants may seek state-funded legal aid in connection with judicial appeals pertaining to any acts and decisions within the international protection procedure.
+The suspension of the UTBA project in October – November 2023 in several cities had a direct impact on refugee legal aid services.[98]

 The level of financial compensation afforded to lawyers within the state-funded Legal Aid Scheme is modest and is typically aimed to attract young lawyers at the early stages of their professional careers.
-The payments to legal aid lawyers are made on the basis of the type of legal action undertaken as opposed to hours spent on the case.[94]
-As a result, there are insufficient incentives for legal aid lawyers to dedicate generous amounts of time and effort into asylum cases.
-That said, the aforementioned legal aid project implemented by UNHCR and the Union of Bar Associations provides targeted funding to 18 bar associations for international and temporary protection-related cases.
+The payments to legal aid lawyers are made on the basis of the type of legal action undertaken as opposed to hours spent on the case.
+As a result, there are insufficient incentives for legal aid lawyers to dedicate generous amounts of time and effort to asylum cases.
+That said, the aforementioned legal aid project implemented by UNHCR and the Union of Turkish Bar Associations provides targeted funding to 45 bar associations for international and temporary protection-related cases.

 [1] Article 78 LFIP.